-Table no.11 reveals the opinion of the respondents about consumption by their youngsters and friends.
+Table 11 reveals the opinion of the respondents about consumption by their youngsters and friends.
 89% did not want to suggest, and 11% were respondents who suggested their friends and youngsters to consume tobacco products.
 They may have this opinion because they themselves might have been initiated into tobacco consumption by their friends or elders.

 The following conclusions can be drawn from the undertaken study.